netidx/netidx-book/src/overview.md

 large.
 This is done by allowing delegation of subtrees to different resolver clusters, which can be done to an existing system without disturbing running publishers or subscribers.
-Resolver clusters themselves can also have a number of replicas, with read load split between them, further augmenting scaling.
+Resolver clusters themselves can also have multiple members, with read load split between them.
+Resolver members do not replicate to or communicate with one another;
+publishers register their paths with each configured member.

 At the publisher level, multiple publishers may publish the same name.
 When a client subscribes it will randomly pick one of them.
 This